Aws-Nassar/My-Productions/Assemply (x8086) Project/ReadMe.md

 ---------------------------------------------------------------------------------

-To Run this file youy need the to download the 8086x emulator.
+To run this file, you need to download the 8086x emulator.